 3. May Reduce Inflammation

 Fermented lotus roots contain linoleic acid.
-This fatty acid can reduce inflammatory responses within the body and help prevent acute inflammatory conditions like acute hepatitis and autoimmune diseases (6).
+This fatty acid can reduce inflammatory responses within the body by regulating the immune system and help prevent acute inflammatory conditions like acute hepatitisi XA medical condition in which the liver is inflamed, impeding normal functioning, such as blood filtering and resisting infection. and autoimmune diseasesi XDiseases in which the immune system fails to differentiate between foreign and own cells, causing it to damage healthy cells.
+(6).

 4. May Help Manage Diabetes